Subacute sclerosing panencephalitis

 Subacute sclerosing panencephalitis (SSPE), also known as Dawson disease, is a rare form of progressive brain inflammation caused by a persistent infection with the measles virus.
 The condition primarily affects children, teens, and young adults.
 It has been estimated that about 2 in 10,000 people who get measles will eventually develop SSPE.
 However, a 2016 study estimated that the rate for unvaccinated infants under 15 months was as high as 1 in 609.
 No cure for SSPE exists, and the condition is almost always fatal.
-SSPE should not be confused with acute disseminated encephalomyelitis, which can also be caused by the measles virus, but has a very different timing and course.
+SSPE is sometimes confused with acute disseminated encephalomyelitis, which can also be caused by the measles virus, but has a very different timing and course.

 SSPE is caused by some strains of the wild-type (naturally occurring) measles virus, such as the B3 strain, but not by the strains used in measles vaccines.

 Signs and symptoms

 SSPE is characterized by a history of primary measles infection, followed by a normal, unremarkable recovery.
 Symptoms of SSPE appear later.
 On average, the first symptoms appear about 10 years after the initial infection, though this varies significantly, as some people have developed SSPE symptoms as soon as 1 month after infection, and others as long as 27 years later.

 After the asymptomatic period, progressive neurological deterioration occurs, characterized by behavior change, intellectual problems, myoclonic seizures, blindness, ataxia, and eventually death.

 The very earliest symptoms are small, subtle changes in behavior, such as not paying attention or struggling with schoolwork.
-By the time family members have become concerned, the disease is at Stage 1, and shows nonspecific symptoms of neurological problems, such as being more irritable than usual, more affectionate than usual, lethargic, or having speech difficulties.
-Because the symptoms are nonspecific, it this stage it may be obvious to people who know the child well that something is wrong, but unclear what the problem is.
+By the time family members have become concerned, the disease is at Stage 1.
+It shows nonspecific symptoms of neurological problems, such as being more irritable than usual, more affectionate than usual, lethargic, or having speech difficulties.
+Because the symptoms are nonspecific, in this stage, it may be obvious to people who know the child well that something is wrong, but unclear what the problem is.

-Later symptoms are not subtle.
-They include myoclonic seizures, epileptic seizures, loss of vision, loss of coordination, and difficulty moving.
+Later symptoms include myoclonic seizures, epileptic seizures, loss of vision, loss of coordination, and difficulty moving.